Our mission: To preserve, promote, improve and strengthen public schools for both current and future generations of students.

 Texas

-Has 1030 charter schools.
-455 charter schools that enrolled students have closed.
-Closed schools include district charters that became district public schools.
+Has 1054 charter schools.
+529 charter schools that enrolled students have closed.
+Closed schools include district charters that were converted to district public schools.
+The charter churn rate (closed/ever open) is 33%.

 ★★★★★